 Perform Route Monitoring for the specified AFI and SAFI.
-Only IPv4 and IPv6 are currently valid for AFI, and only unicast and multicast are valid for SAFI.
+Only IPv4 and IPv6 are currently valid for AFI.
+SAFI valid values are currently unicast, multicast, evpn and vpn.
 Other AFI/SAFI combinations may be added in the future.

 All BGP neighbors are included in Route Monitoring.
 Options to select a subset of BGP sessions may be added in the future.